Shopping Cart

 What Have They Seen So Far?

-• 45% average improvement in motor symptoms during OFF periods
+• Average 45% improvement in motor symptoms during OFF periods

 • 71% improvement in daily living tasks